AlexiaChen/awesome-stars/README.md

 - [deep-floyd/IF](https://github.com/deep-floyd/IF)
 - [liqianglog/django-vue-admin](https://github.com/liqianglog/django-vue-admin) – A complete set of basic development platform for permission control based on RBAC model, with front-end and back-end separation, and the back-end using django+django-rest-framework, while the frontend using Vue+ElementUI+d2admin.
 - [opengeos/leafmap](https://github.com/opengeos/leafmap) – A Python package for interactive mapping and geospatial analysis  with minimal coding in a Jupyter environment
-- [neuml/txtai](https://github.com/neuml/txtai) – 💡 Semantic search and workflows powered by language models
+- [neuml/txtai](https://github.com/neuml/txtai) – 💡 All-in-one open-source embeddings database for semantic search, LLM orchestration and language model workflows
 - [freedmand/semantra](https://github.com/freedmand/semantra) – Multi-tool for semantic search
 - [bhaskatripathi/pdfGPT](https://github.com/bhaskatripathi/pdfGPT) – PDF GPT allows you to chat with the contents of your PDF file by using GPT capabilities.
 The most effective open source solution to turn your pdf files in a chatbot!
 - [danielgross/LlamaAcademy](https://github.com/danielgross/LlamaAcademy) – A school for camelids